 There are one or two companies that set themselves apart from the crowd who have their own facilities, use pure grade FDA approved ingredients and/or offer batch testing on every product sold.
 That is they produce gourmet e liquid.

 For the best in safe eLiquid shopping use a reputable e Liquid company that sells only lab tested e liquids which give full disclosure of ingredients such as Pure.eLiquids.com See Here and Platinum e Liquids by V2.

 e-Liquid Ingredients: Accountability

 What is required is accountability where there is an obvious connection between supply and quality control.
 Not a long line of unaccountable groups such as a manufacturer – an importer – a wholesaler – a retailer then re-branding and sale by a marketing agent or supplier.
 Reputable companies need to manufacturer their own liquids in proper laboratories which are independently assessed by external testers.
 Each product sold should be required to be traceable by batch number where each batch has been tested at the manufacture stage and the full ingredients of each batch should be available to the purchaser – much the same as in any medical or food product.

-In our e liquid review we look at the best e liquids available, gourmet e liquid UK brands for the consumer
+In our e liquid review section we look at the best e liquids available, gourmet e liquid UK brands for vapers